waynodiablo/Oystercard/pills/sinatra_1.md

 HTML stands for HyperText Markup Language.
 It is the language that is used to create webpages.
 Every web page that you see in your browser is built using HTML.
 If you right-click the page you're reading right now and select 'View source', you'll see the HTML code for the current page.

 HTML language consists of tags, enclosed in angle brackets.
 They usually come in pairs but sometimes they don't.
 For example, below is an example of an HTML code for an image inside a div tag - it stands for 'division'.
 A div tag usually signifies a section, a division of a document.
-The first **< div >** is called the _opening tag_ and the last **< /div >** is called the _closing tag_.
+The first **&lt;div&gt;** is called the _opening tag_ and the last **&lt;/div&gt;** is called the _closing tag_.
 Note that the closing tag has a slash after the angle bracket.

-BTW, in HTML5 best practice indicates that we should avoid using non-semantic tags such as '<div>'.
-HTML5 will treat '<div>' in a very similar way to '<cat-pictures>' with the advantage that the latter tells us something about the expected content, whereas a whole sea of '<divs>' can be very difficult to work with.
+BTW, in HTML5 best practice indicates that we should avoid using non-semantic tags such as '&lt;div&gt;'.
+HTML5 will treat '&lt;div&gt;' in a very similar way to '<cat-pictures>' with the advantage that the latter tells us something about the expected content, whereas a whole sea of '&lt;div&gt;'s can be very difficult to work with.

 ````
 <div>